Manual

 Dregs automatically discovers relationships between identities.
 When two accounts share a device, use similar names, have overlapping email patterns, connect from the same IP, or exhibit similar behavioral signatures, Dregs links them as related identities.

-This is particularly valuable for detecting:
+This proves particularly valuable for detecting:

-- Duplicate accounts — The same person signing up multiple times with different email addresses to exploit free trials.
+• Duplicate accounts — The same person signing up multiple times with different email addresses to exploit free trials.

-- Account rings — Groups of accounts operated by the same person or team, often sharing devices or behavioral patterns.
+• Account rings — Groups of accounts operated by the same person or team, often sharing devices or behavioral patterns.

-- Credential sharing — Multiple people using a single account from different devices and locations.
+• Credential sharing — Multiple people using a single account from different devices and locations.

 Badges

-Badge rules trigger based on score thresholds.
+Badge rules trigger on score thresholds.
 For example, you might create a "likely bot" badge that activates when an identity's Humanity score drops below 20.
 Badges can be positive (marking good users), negative (flagging bad actors), or neutral (informational labels).

 Disregarding Identities